Understanding sperm health is just as important in fertility care as any woman’s issue.

 Men are just as likely as women to have issues with their fertility.
 In fact, in up to 40% of couples having trouble conceiving, the cause can be linked back to the male partner.
 When this happens, the culprit almost always has to do with sperm health.

 Sperm are male reproductive cells present in the ejaculated semen.
-Fertility specialists are concerned with several factors related to sperm most notably count, motility (movement of the sperm) and morphology (shape of the sperm).
+Our Louisiana fertility specialists are concerned with several factors related to sperm most notably count, motility (movement of the sperm) and morphology (shape of the sperm).
 A doctor can tell you about these factors using a test called semen analysis.

 To test a person’s sperm, a doctor will ask the person to ejaculate into a specimen cup.
 They will send this specimen to a laboratory, where technicians will evaluate the sample for the estimated sperm count, motility and morphology.